-This request is especially important because the President has suggested that new voting restrictions will be enacted on the basis of the Department of Justice's investigation.
+This request is especially important because the President has suggested that new voting restrictions will be enacted on the basis of the findings of DHS and a concurrent Department of Justice investigation.
 For nearly 150 years-from the ratification of the Fifteenth Amendment granting African Americans the right to vote in 1870, to the years following dramatic increases in African-American turnout in 2008 and 2012-politicians have consistently perpetuated unsupported claims of widespread voter fraud to justify discriminatory restrictions on the right to vote.
-If, consistent with history, federal and state governments are planning to rely on the results of this Department of Justice investigation to justify voting discrimination, then the health of our democracy urgently demands that the public know the bases for such potential discrimination immediately.
+If, consistent with history, federal and state governments are planning to rely on the results of the Department of Homeland Security and Department of Justice investigations to justify voting discrimination, then the health of our democracy urgently demands that the public know the bases for such potential discrimination immediately.